 Anlaf Guthfrithsson, The Battle of Brunanburh, and a celebrated Viking Penny

-According to the Chronicle of 957 (chronicle of Northumbria and the Kingdom of York) for the year 941:
+According to the Chronicle of 957 (chronicle of Northumbria and the Kingdom of York) for the year 941, Anlaf was active in the northern border region of Northumbria before his death:

 "Onlaf, uastata ecclesia Sancti Balteri et incensa Tiningaham, mox periit.
 Unde Eboracenses Lindisfarnensem insulam depopulati sunt, et multos occiderunt.
 Filius uero Sihtrici, nomine Onlaf, regnauit super Northanhymrbos."